 As someone who check out1 news from major tech blog regularly, the ability to filter and verify the validity of news is important.
 Blogging is easier with the access of information and the help of technology.
 One can write a summary of news from the press release or a thread in Reddit without confirming first.

-Yesterday, we had a pile of false reporting from major tech blog.
-Most of them didn’t apologize for false reporting, or at least admitted that it was their fault.
+Yesterday, we had a pile of false reporting from the major tech blog.
+Most of these tech blogs didn’t apologize for false reporting, or at least admitted that it was their fault.

 I guess it’s a common occurrence in this field.
 Write a story, publish it, and correct it later if it’s proven wrong.
 Has the ease of blogging made writers to neglect the impact of misreporting?

 But wait.
-Didn’t they apologize and update the story to let their readers know there was a mistake?
+Didn’t these tech blogs apologize and update the story to let their readers know there was a mistake?
 Yes, it’s still useless.

 See the problem?
 Information spreads.
 No amount of apologies can correct misinformed people.
-That’s why getting the story right in the first place is far more important than correcting it later.
+That’s why getting the story right in the first place is far more important than fixing it later.

 To be fair, avoiding misreporting is impossible.
 Sometimes the problem lies with the sources, not the writers.
 This is where journalism plays its part.